vitamin33/currencycalculator/README.md

 - Data (for database, API code)
 - Domain (for business logic and models)
 - Presentation (for UI logic, with MVI)
+Architecture designed to be maintainable testable and easy to support for big projects and future growth of the project.

  <img src="images/AndroidTemplate-CleanArchitecture.png" alt="ArchiTecture logo"/>